tomackl/laundry/README.md

 The `input_file`'s data is stored in the `data_worksheet`.
 This worksheet can be given any name provided it doesn't clash with the `structure_worksheet` name.

 ### Structure Worksheet

+A `structure worksheet` must be defined for each output file that will be produced.
+In `single` mode the worksheet is assumed to be associated with the `data worksheet` that is passed to the app.
+In `multi` mode a single `structure worksheet` can be used for multiple output files, however it must be explicitly referenced for each output file.

 The following column names __must__ implemented in the `structure_worksheet`.
 If they are not used the app will not work.